ExchangeUnion/docs/XU-TechnicalPaper.md

 - A user has X trading volume on Exchange Union, this user gets rewarded with XUC from his exchange platform
 - This is a program of each individual exchange

-*By default, each XUD opens a XUC payment channel to be able to pay makers, for order book relays and other services and also receive XUC payments for these services.*
+*By default, each XUD opens a XUC payment channel to be able to pay makers, for order book relays and other services and also receive XUC payments for these services.
+A missing XUC channel with a certain bi-directional volume results in a error message upon calling the `placeOrder(params)` API.*

 3.10.
 Business Model - XUC
 -------------------------